Eppo-exp/eppo-docs/docs/reference/integrations/unleash.md

 | --------- | ------- | ---------- | --------- |
 | 2021-06-22T17:35:12.000Z | 165740867980881574 | adding_BNPL_experiment | affirm |

-To track this data for Unleash assignments, you'll need to first find all places where Unleash flags are being invoked and replace with a wrapper function.
+To track this data for Unleash assignments, you first need to find all places where Unleash flags are being invoked and replace with a wrapper function.
 The example below is based on Javascript, see the [Unleash SDK documentation](https://docs.getunleash.io/advanced/toggle_variants#client-sdk-support) to identify the syntax for your language of choice.

 ### Find all places in your code where your feature flags are being invoked.